HL7/US-Core/input/pagecontent/clinical-notes.md

 {% include img-portrait.html img="DiagnosticReport_DocumentReference_Resource_Overlap.png" caption="Figure 1: DiagnosticReport and DocumentReference Report Overlap" %}

-To enable consistent access to scanned DiagnosticReport clinical reports, the <span class="bg-success" markdown="1">FHIR Server</span><!-- new-content --> **SHALL** expose these overlapping scanned or narrative-only reports through *both* DiagnosticReport and DocumentReference by representing the same attachment URL using the corresponding elements listed below.[^2]  Exposing the content in this manner guarantees the client will receive all the clinical information available for a patient and can easily identify duplicate data.
+To enable consistent access to scanned DiagnosticReport clinical reports, the FHIR Server **SHALL** expose these overlapping scanned or narrative-only reports through *both* DiagnosticReport and DocumentReference by representing the same attachment URL using the corresponding elements listed below.[^2]  Exposing the content in this manner guarantees the client will receive all the clinical information available for a patient and can easily identify duplicate data.

 * `DocumentReference.content.attachment.url`
 * `DiagnosticReport.presentedForm.url`